gregorybloom/resume/foci/curriculum_vitae/README.md

 11/2013 - 08/2018

-- Investigated compromised websites, removed infections, remediated PHP XSS and SQLi flaws
+- Investigated compromised web sites, removed infections, remediated PHP XSS and SQLi flaws
 - Created detection methods for malware detection, identification, and removal
 - De-obfuscated and researched PHP and JavaScript code for behavior analysis (both malicious and legitimate code)
 - Researched, assessed, and redesigned security patches on major CMSs and plugins for backporting and distribution to customers